ZiningWang/Sparse_Pooling/README.md

-# Sparse Pooling Implemented on Aggregate View Object Detection
+# Implementation of Sparse Non-homogeneous Pooling on Fusion-based Detection Networks
+Sparse Pooling for LIDAR and Camera Fusion by Zining Wang

 ## Claim

-The code is based on the latest (May 10 2018) avod-fpn from [Avod-FPN of Jason Ku](https://github.com/kujason/avod).
-This repository is aimed to show the difference by adding Sparse Pooling to the avod for better fusion.
-There is only little change on the original code to incorporate the Sparse Non-homogeneous Pooling Layer.
-You can run both the original avod-fpn and one with Sparse Pooling in this repository using the same tutorial of avod.

-If you are interested in how to efficiently fuse features from different views and sensors.
-This resipotory is an example of how to add the Sparse Pooling Layer to your own network. [**Fusing Bird View LIDAR Point Cloud and Front View Camera Image for Deep Object Detection**](https://arxiv.org/abs/1711.06703)
+Sparse Pooling is for fusing feature maps from different views and sources.
+Sparsity comes from the sparse correspondences between cells, such as point cloud.
+It is not restricted to detection but also useful for segmentation.
+The main part is based on [**Fusing Bird View LIDAR Point Cloud and Front View Camera Image for Deep Object Detection**](https://arxiv.org/abs/1711.06703), but the SHPL introduced in the paper is also implemented to other fusion-based detection networks in this repository.

-If you are interested in the detection network itself.
-Please refer to [Avod-FPN of Jason Ku](https://github.com/kujason/avod) and [**Joint 3D Proposal Generation and Object Detection from View Aggregation**](https://arxiv.org/abs/1712.02294)

-Some result files shown in scripts/results compare the some preliminary performance on peds and cycs between the original avod and avod with Sparse Pooling (other configs are the same) on the VALIDATION dataset.
-(I am never able to reproduce the test performance of detection networks on KITTI.)
+As the majority of the code comes from many existing repositories, including [MV3D_TF](https://github.com/leeyevi/MV3D_TF), [Avod-FPN](https://github.com/kujason/avod), [VoxelNet](https://github.com/jeasinema/VoxelNet-tensorflow) and [MSCNN](https://github.com/zhaoweicai/mscnn).
+If there is any thing inappropriate, please contact me through wangzining@berkeley.edu.

+## Usage
+The following two networks can be downloaded and run separately.

+`avod` based on [Avod-FPN](https://github.com/kujason/avod) is the additional part.
+It aims to show the SHPL can be easily added to other networks to allow efficient fusion of feature maps.

+`MV3D_TF_release` is the network introduced in the paper.
+It fuses [VoxelNet](https://github.com/jeasinema/VoxelNet-tensorflow) and [MSCNN](https://github.com/zhaoweicai/mscnn) and uses focal loss for one-stage detection.

 ## Code added/changed
+This is for avod.
 ### Added:
 `core/feature_extractors/fusion_bgg_pyramid.py`:  For fusion right after vgg
 `utils/transform.py`:  Basic utility functions to preprocess input data